 Were any items confiscated upon capture?

 There was one item of note confiscated upon capture; a surprisingly ornate lightsaber.
-The blade is yellow in colouration, indicating once more, to me, to the prisoner's lack of rank within the Jedi Order; Imperial Intelligence estimates that the overwhelming majority of padawans and lower utilise yellow bladed weapons - whether this is true in this prisoner's case or not is to be investigated; perhaps beaten out of her.
-The handle of the lightsaber is silvered with intricate gilted decorations around the hilt and hand guard - the exact chemical composition of the grip is yet to be analysed.
+The blade is yellow in colouration.
+The handle of the lightsaber is silvered with intricate gilded decorations around the hilt and hand guard - the exact chemical composition of the grip is yet to be analysed.
+Such an intricate weapon is most unusual in this instance.
+It should be investigated.

 In addition, the prisoner was armed with a standard-issue Imperial blaster.
 It seems that the prisoner, instead of using what lightsaber skills she possessed, preferred to take her chances with a blaster against Imperial personnel.
 The likely course of actions she took was that initially she used her lightsaber, and then armed herself with the blaster once Imperial personnel outnumbered her considerably.
 According to reports, she was able to dispatch several troopers before succumbing to multiple injuries.
 If anything, this shows her versatility and willingness to use alternative methods to achieve her goal - something that could prove useful were she to be turned to the Empire.